brito-rafa/k8s-webhooks/multiple-gvk/README.md

 This is the "work-horse" of the conversion logic.
 Remember that `v1` is the storage version, so for every non-storage version, you will need a conversion.go file with `ConvertTo` and `ConvertFrom` functions.

-In my academic example, if one creates a CR using the API RockBandv1alpha1, we will add a default leadSinger (in our case, as variable `defaultValueLeadSingerConverter` set with string "Converted from v1alpha1").
+In my academic example, if one creates a CR using the API RockBandv1alpha1, we will add a default leadSinger (in our case, as variable `defaultValueLeadSingerConverter` set with string `Converted from v1alpha1`).

 Additionally, I did something clever: I am leveraging the [Annotation struct](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to present v1 fields back and forth on v1alpha1 objects.
 Annotation is a way to attach arbitrary data on any K8s object.